 - 1200×628 px (TikTok banner/image ad)

-There may be numerous banner types out there, but you don’t have to know all dimensions by heart.
+There may be numerous banner types out there, but you don’t have to know all dimensions by heart if you want to learn how to design a banner.
 Quite the opposite, the less you concern yourself with technical aspects, the more you can focus on what really matters in ad-making—being creative.

 Search for the size you need directly from Creatopy’s dashboard by clicking on the Start creating search bar or on the create button from the top right corner.